warehouse-13/soda/README.md

 on whatever open connection limit you have on your machine.

-In the browser if you refresh it, you will see that the number of `goroutines` has jumped by a couple of thousands.
+In the browser if you refresh it, you will see that the number of `goroutines` has jumped by a couple of thousand.

 Eventually you will see the client get stuck for a bit and then return this error:
 ```